 A 5-minute Instant Pot version of our fan-favorite Magic Cauliflower Cream Sauce!
-Prep this vegan cauliflower sauce ahead of time and use it for mac and cheese, fettuccine alfredo, soups, and other sauces all week long!
+Prep this vegan cauliflower sauce ahead of time and use it for pasta (looking at you, cauliflower mac and cheese and cauliflower fettuccine alfredo!) soups, and other sauces all week long!

-This three-ingredient, meal-prep-friendly, just-so-happens-to-be-vegan Instant Pot cauliflower cream sauce might be one of my favorite recipes of all time (but shh…don’t tell the cupcakes).
+This three-ingredient, meal-prep-friendly, just-so-happens-to-be-vegan Instant Pot cauliflower cream sauce might be one of my favorite recipes of all time (but shh...don't tell these butterless chocolate cupcakes).

 Our original Magic Cauliflower Cream recipe uses a saucepan and a blender to bring this sauce together.
 But we've also gotten a TON of requests for an Instant Pot version.